JohnathonBowers/parsity-mini-rag/curriculum/updates/12-observability/1-integrating-helicone.md

 });
 ```

+**What this does:**
-**That's it!** All OpenAI API calls now flow through Helicone's proxy and get logged.
+- All OpenAI API calls automatically route through Helicone's proxy
+- Logs are captured automatically without any code changes
+- Zero performance impact on your application

+If you're building from scratch, you just need to add the `baseURL` parameter - that's it!

 ---